SwedbankPay/developer.swedbankpay.com/_includes/instrument-mode.md

 recommend that you implement this functionality.
 In this case you should use the `instrument` field to enforce which payment method to show.
-If you have an agreement with Swedbank Pay for both Card and Swish/Vipps processing, and the payer chooses either of these methods, you should add the `instrument` parameter with the specific payment method.
+If you have an agreement with Swedbank Pay for both Card and Swish/Vipps processing, and the payer chooses either of these payment methods, you should add the `instrument` parameter with the specific payment method.

 {% if documentation_section contains "checkout-v3" %}